Posts from the ‘feature’ Category

 A very special limited first edition of The New Sylva is being considered by Bloomsbury Publishing.
 The authors are pleased to provide a unique opportunity for all readers of our blog to sign up to receive advanced notice of its release.

 The limited edition will interest bibliophiles, book collectors, fans of artist Sarah Simblet, and anyone with a special interest in trees and forests.
+Not only could you make a wise investment, or endow a fantastic gift to a special friend, but your purchase will help support Britain’s trees and forests:- all profits from its sale will go to tree and forestry charity the Sylva Foundation.

 This month a team of scientists published a paper in Science that quantifies global forest change, releasing a phenomenal online resource that is both beautiful and terrifying in equal measure.